thatandromeda/Jaguarbot/README.md

 launchd is Apple's One Time-Based Daemon To Rule Them All thing, replacing cron and initd and a bunch of stuff.
 It has the awesome feature that it handles sleep gracefully; if a job was supposed to happen when the computer was asleep it queues it up and executes it on next wake.
 It has the annoying feature that it has its own special-snowflake XML syntax that is copiously, yet unhelpfully, documented.

-Anyway, to make it run you will need to:
+Anyway, to make it run you will need to...
 * create a .plist file (see mine in this repo)
 * put it in one of the magical locations where OS X looks for .plist files (mine is in /Library/LaunchDaemons)
 * tell OS X to find it -- <code>launchctl load /path/to/filename</code>